Nina Girado discography

-In 2006, Nina released her self-titled third studio album, which became her most awarded album to date, earning eight Awit Award nominations and certifying double Platinum by the PARI.
+In 2006, Nina released her self-titled third studio album, which became her most acclaimed album to date, earning eight Awit Award nominations and certifying double Platinum by the PARI.
 The album's second single, "Someday", became her seventh number-one single, topping the charts for eight consecutive weeks.
 In 2007, Nina re-released the album under the title Nina Featuring the Hits of Barry Manilow, which earned two Top 3 singles and was certified Platinum in the Philippines.
 In 2008, she released her fourth studio album, Nina Sings the Hits of Diane Warren, a cover album which debuted and peaked at number one in the country for six consecutive weeks.
 Like Nina Live!, the album was certified Gold a week after its commercial release.
 Its lead single, "I Don't Want to Miss a Thing", became her ninth number-one single in the country.
 Nina's fifth studio album, Renditions of the Soul, was released in 2009.
 The album became a commercial success, certifying Platinum in the Philippines in July 2010 despite minimal promotion.
 Also in 2009, Nina was named as the best-selling female recording artist by the Guillermo Mendoza Memorial Scholarship Foundation.
 In October 2010, Warner released a 4-disc box set compilation of Nina's singles, entitled Diamond: Greatest Hits 2002-2010.
-Since her debut in the music industry, Nina has sold over a million records in the Philippines to date.